 If you're using Microsoft Dynamics 365 for Operations version 1611, KB 4011327 is a prerequisite for this Power BI content.
 After you sign in to LCS, you can access the KB at https://fix.lcs.dynamics.com/issue/results/?q=kb4011327.

 Data model and entities

-Dynamics 365 for Operations data is used for the report in the Purchase spend analysis content pack.
-This data is represented as aggregate measurements that are staged in the Entity store, which is a Microsoft SQL database that is optimized for analytics.
-For more information about the Entity store, see the Power BI integration with Entity Store in Dynamics blog post.
-The aggregate measurements in this content pack are the subset of aggregate measurements that were available in the Purchase Cube in Microsoft Dynamics AX 2012 and Microsoft Dynamics AX 2012 R3.
+The aggregate measurements in this content are the subset of aggregate measurements that were available in the Purchase Cube in Microsoft Dynamics AX 2012 and Microsoft Dynamics AX 2012 R3.
 To stage the cube’s aggregate measurements in the Entity store, you must make them deployable.
-For more information, see the procedure for staging aggregate measurements in the Entity store in the Power BI integration with Entity Store in Dynamics blog post.
-The following key aggregate measurements are available directly from the Invoice lines entity and are used as the basis of the content pack.
+For more information, see the procedure for staging aggregate measurements in the Entity store in Overview of Power BI integration with Entity store.
+The following key aggregate measurements are available directly from the Invoice lines entity and are used as the basis of the content.

-The following table shows the key measurements that are calculated in the content pack from the Invoice lines entity.
+The following table shows the key measurements in the content that are calculated from the Invoice lines entity.